With a rail network stretching more than 200,000 km and expanding every day, Europe is a paradise for train travel.

 All of the journeys below can be done on an Interrail global pass.

-Amsterdam, the bike friendly, canalside capital of the Netherlands
+Explore Amsterdam, the bike friendly, canalside capital of the Netherlands

 Amsterdam is the perfect city for kicking off your rail adventure.
 Unpack a picnic in the sprawling Vondelpark, marvel at masterpieces in the world famous Rijksmuseum, or lounge in one of the city’s famous cafes.